XPO, Inc.: GXO Logistics

 In August 2021, the company spun off its contract logistics business into a separate company named GXO Logistics, with facilities located primarily throughout North America and Europe.
 GXO stands for "game-changing opportunities".
-Malcolm Wilson is the CEO of the company.
+Patrick Kelleher is the CEO of the company.

 RXO

-XPO spun off its brokerage and other services—managed transportation, global forwarding and last-mile logistics—business to a separate company named RXO, Inc. in November 2022.
+XPO spun off its brokerage and other services—managed transportation, global forwarding and last-mile logistics—to a separate company named RXO, Inc. in November 2022.
 RXO is headquartered in Charlotte, North Carolina.
 Drew Wilkerson is CEO of the company.

 2022–present

 XPO dropped "Logistics" from its name in December 2022 and remains solely an LTL carrier, which allows multiple customers to transport goods in the same truck.
 In August 2022, Brad Jacobs announced he was stepping down as CEO and would serve as executive chairman.
 Mario Harik, XPO's former chief information officer, who also serves as the company's president, was appointed as CEO.
 In March 2022, XPO sold its North American intermodal business to Illinois-based STG Logistics for $710 million.
 In March 2023, XPO appointed J. Wes Frye, a retired industry veteran, to its board of directors.
 In April 2023, XPO announced the hire of Dave Bates as chief operating officer of North American LTL.
 In December 2023, XPO received approval from a Delaware bankruptcy court to acquire 28 service centers of Yellow Corporation for $870 million as a part of Chapter 11 bankruptcy.
 The acquisition was finalized in January 2024.

 In 2025, XPO was listed by DriveBigTrucks.com as one of the best trucking companies for women, based on factors such as safety practices, benefits, and career support.
 Also in 2025, Fortune magazine included XPO on its list of America's Most Innovative Companies.
 XPO was the only pure play LTL carrier included in the 300-company list.

+In December 2025, XPO announced that Brad Jacobs would step down as executive chairman at the end of the year.
+Mario Harik was appointed chairman of the board while continuing to serve as CEO.